 For much more detail on the subjects covered in this and previous blogs, please read Why Mindfulness is Better than Chocolate.

-You can get free downloads of a range of meditations from my website – just click the Sign Up button.
+You can get free downloads of a range of meditations from my website – just click the ‘Free Downloads’ button on my home page.

 MY LATEST BOOK ON MEDITATION AND MINDFULNESS: